about talia.

 • Traumatic Brain Injury and Intimate Partner Violence: Challenges for Survivors in Family Court

-• Somatic Experiencing® Beginning I (24 hours live training with Dea Parsanishi MED, CCC, SEP)
+• Somatic Experiencing® Beg I (24 hours live training with Dea Parsanishi MED, CCC, SEP)

 Stanford University